Is The Great Barrier Reef Dead After Second Year Of Mass Coral Bleaching?

 Australia’s Great Barrier Reef is probably dying as it’s now suffering from mass coral bleaching for two years in a row, Yahoo reports.

-The 2,300-kilometre (1,400-mile) reef suffered its worst coral bleaching last year due to warmer sea temperatures from March to April.
+The 2,300-kilometer (1,400-mile) reef suffered its worst coral bleaching last year due to warmer sea temperatures from March to April.

 But now the reef appears to be in a sorrier state, as the Australian government’s Great Barrier Reef Marine Park Authority confirmed that the bio-diverse site has undergone coral bleaching for a second consecutive year after an aerial survey off Australia’s eastern coast on Thursday.